charlesbones/HC/Hardware/Boards/How_to_test_the_Sara_module,_u-blox,_of_the_Arduino_MKR_NB_1500.md

-# How to test the Sara Module (u-blox) of the Arduino MKR NB 1500
+# How to test the Sara Module, u-blox, of the Arduino MKR NB 1500

 The Narrowband connectivity is performed with a module from u-blox, the SARA-R410M-02B, a low power chipset operating in the different bands of the IoT LTE cellular range.